-Refer to engineering drawing for customer-furnished filler plate and supporting crossmember locations for the hangers and air spring mounting plates.
+Refer to the suspension model engineering drawing for customer-furnished filler plate and supporting crossmember locations for the hangers and air spring mounting plates.

-MCAUTION Welding method must use a minimum weld tensile strength of 70,000 psi, per AWS specifications.
+ACAUTION Welding method must use a minimum weld tensile strength of 70,000 psi, per AWS specifications.

-- Mark desired location of the hangers and filler plates on the frame.
-Hangers must be installed parallel to each other for proper axle alignment. - Mark the desired location of the air spring mounting plates and filler plates on the frame.
+- 1. Mark desired location of the hangers and filler plates on the frame.
+Hangers must be installed parallel to each other for proper axle alignment. - 2.
+Mark desired location of the air spring mounting plates and filler plates on the vehicle frame.
 NOTE: Protect other chassis components from weld spatter during installation, if necessary. - 3.
 Install filler plates for the hangers and air spring mounting plates on the frame.
 Weld filler plates to crossmembers with 1/4" fillet welds down the length of the crossmember. - 4.
 Weld the hangers to the frame/filler plates with 1/4" fillet welds completely around the hangers.
 Stop the welds 1/2" from the corners and edges. - 5.
 Weld the air spring mounting plates to the frame/ filler plates with 3/16" fillet welds. - 6.
-Attach a crossmember or diagonal brace to the front of the hangers with 1/4" fillet welds. - 7.
+If required, attach supporting crossmember or diagonal brace to front of hangers with 1/4" fillet welds (see engineering drawing). - 7.
 Perform final assembly and inspection and align the suspension per TMC or SAE recommended standards.
 Alignment should be performed with suspension at installed ride height (Page 15).